akurz1/tclboot/README.md

 #### Figure 4:

 Local power curve for the test U_1 and its modiﬁed version referring to all (free) items in a scenario with sample size n = 30 and number of items k = 10.
-The nominal level of α is set to .05 (dotted horizontal line).
+The dotted horizontal line represents the desired level α of 0.05.
 ```
 res4 <- MCplot_simdata_crit(N=30, k=10, nstats = "U1", alpha = 0.05,
                                xlim = 5, legend.position = c(.5, .85), legend.direction = "horizontal",